 12) Visit a memorial, statue, or some other place of historical significance.
 Teach your kids a bit about God’s hand in history.

-13) Choose an elderly or disabled person your family can serve and bless in a small way today.
+13) Choose a way your family can serve and bless an elderly person or person with a disability.
 Maybe write them a card or bake them cookies!

 14) Spend some time just catching up as a family.
 Give each member a chance to share.
 Cultivate good listening skills!